gallantries/video-library/docs/events/mtb-ngs/program.md

         - Are there multiple infections per patient?
         - Do we have on-going transmission?

-      We hope that at the end of the different training sessions you can answer this question on your own!
+      We hope that at the end of the different training sessions you can answer this question on your own!"

   day1-1:
     title: "Overview of NGS technologies & TB specific NGS solutions"